wlopezm-unal/Chatbot_Langchain_MultiQueryRetriever/README.md

 # USE

 1. pip install requirements.txt
+2. Insert your credential of Gemini-Pro in the .env file
-2. Deploy Qdrant using Docker-Compose --> Run image qdrant
+3. Deploy Qdrant using Docker-Compose --> Run image qdrant
-3. deployment streamlit : streamlit run main.py
+4. deployment streamlit : streamlit run main.py

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Deployment